XiaoyuLiu198/taskDrawer-API/README.md

 To implement the matching functionality(for example to fetch tasks which time to complete is below x days), MyBatis is appied to enable creating handlers filing custom SQL queries.

 ## Load Balancer
-To ensure the scalability of this service, load balancer is applied to round out the API requests to different servers.
+To ensure the scalability of this service, load balancer is applied to route the API requests to different servers.
 Used spring cloud LoadBalancer and webflux to implement client-side load balancing.

 └── client